 • Now we'll add styles to make the title look more presentable.
 Add the following CSS code to create the header background.
-We'll use a picture included in the images folder in the lab, and repeat it horizontally.
+We'll use a picture included in the images folder in the lab, and repeat it horizontally with the 'background-repeat' CSS attribute.
 We'll also remove any border, and set the height to 100px.